Otieno-Coder/CometSwap/README.md

 ## Disclaimer

 This software is provided as-is.
 Use at your own risk.
-Always audit smart contracts before using with real funds.
+Always audit smart contracts before using with real funds.// Updated: Documentation improvements